spatie/.github/profile/readme.md

 ## About Spatie

-[Spatie](https://spatie.be) crafts web applications, course & open source packages in the Laravel ecosystem.
+[Spatie](https://spatie.be) crafts web applications, courses & open source packages in the Laravel ecosystem.

 We have built a collection of best-in-class products: